doicm/WOFFMRandomizer/README.md

 For those who are stuck or need additional help, there are log files that will show information upon generating a randomizer seed.
 These are available in the logs directory.
+This includes information such as mirageboard node data for all mirages, random encounter spawn data, boss locations, item locations, and other information.

 Please do not modify the files in the database directory, as this can break things.